 Instead of a massive tetanus vaccination campaign, the government relied on a mix of strategies such as:

-- Systematic vaccination of pregnant women
+- Vaccination of pregnant women

 - Communicating to the targeted audience on the requirement of reducing harmful practices.

 The above details would help candidates prepare for UPSC 2020.